gferreira/fb-variable-spacing/docs/_tutorials/visualize-spacing-areas.md

 order  : 1
 ---

-How to create a visualization of inner and outer transparent shapes in a UFO using DrawBot.
+Creating a visualization of inner and outer transparent shapes in a UFO using DrawBot.
 {: .lead }

 1. Open the DrawBot extension in RoboFont.